 More than seventy years after Balch first began building Wedgwood, the only two official “parks” in the neighborhood are the ones he designated: Wedgwood Square Park is an island in an intersection and the other, Inverness Ravine Park, is virtually inaccessible.

 Wedgwood is thought of as a neighborhood which values its trees and green spaces, but in 2008 a report in preparation for the City of Seattle Parks Levy identified Wedgwood northeast of Dahl Playfield as a single family area which does not meet City open space standards.
 The passage of the levy that year allowed for acquisition of property for new parks, facilities or trail corridors.

 Identifying a potential park site on 35th Avenue NE at the corner of NE 86th

 In 2008 parks activists in the Wedgwood community began work to identify a potential park space.
 The site at 8605 35th Ave NE was chosen because of its accessibility, exposure to sunlight, and that the site was already owned by the City of Seattle.
 However, funds would be needed to sell the property to be transferred from City Light ownership, to the Parks Department.

 In 2009-2011 community activists went through the arduous process of applying for the funds to acquire this property for a park.
-The property was acquired by the Seattle Parks Department in 2013 but the long timeline of the process of development is not yet completed and is ongoing.
+The property was acquired by the Seattle Parks Department in 2013 but the long timeline of the process of development is not yet completed.

 The hair salon business (CC & Co) which had been leasing the building at 8605 35th Ave NE, on the front park of the lot, closed in November 2012.